Andereoo/TkinterWeb/README.md

 &nbsp;
 &nbsp;
 ## Contributing
+**TkinterWeb happily accepts contributions.**

-**To contribute to this project, go to the [issues tab](https://github.com/Andereoo/TkinterWeb/issues).**
+**The best way to contribute to this project is to go to the [issues tab](https://github.com/Andereoo/TkinterWeb/issues) and report bugs or submit a feature request. **

-If TkinterWeb is not working property, submit a bug report.
-If you need more functionality, feel free to submit a feature request.
-Your idea will be implemented as soon as possible.

-**Another way to contribute is to create a [pull request](https://github.com/Andereoo/TkinterWeb/pulls).**
+This helps TkinterWeb become both more stable and more powerful.

 &nbsp;
 &nbsp;